Course Introduction

 -

-- Optionally, create Dynamic Statuses to reflect your own specific metrics
+- Optionally (advanced users only), create Dynamic Statuses to reflect your own specific metrics

 -